zyl199710/HIPGNN/README.md

 ## Method

-Please see the example in <font color="orange">HIPGNN.ipynb</font>, it is run on Google Colab using the L4 GPU.
+Please see the example in HIPGNN.ipynb, it is run on Google Colab using the L4 GPU.

 It mainly consists of two running steps.